mariokonrad/marnav/doc/devenv.md

 Tools needed to build the library:
 - cmake 3.0 or newer
 - clang-format 3.7 or newer

+Tools needed to build the documentation:
 - doxygen
 - graphviz
+- latex (there are formulas!)

 optional (used for development only):
 - lcov / genhtml, c++filt